MicrosoftDocs/sql-docs/docs/dma/dma-sku-recommend-sql-db.md

 - **SKU Recommendation**: The minimum cost-efficient SKU offering among all the performance eligible SKUs that could accommodate your workloads.
 - **Recommendation Reason**: For each tier that is recommended, we provide the reasons and collected data values driving the recommendations.

 The final recommended tier and configuration values for that tier reflect the minimum SKU required for your queries to run in Azure with a success rate similar to your on-premises databases.
-For example, if the recommended minimum SKU is S4 for the standard tier, then choosing S3 or below will cause queries to time out or fail to execute.
+For example, if the recommended minimum SKU is the S4 standard tier, then choosing S3 or below may cause queries to time out or fail to execute.

 ## Next step